AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 NextJS tries to resolve this by <a href="https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#keeping-server-only-code-out-of-the-client-environment">allowing you to mark components as server only</a>.
 This is a bit like tying string to your finger to remember something though.
 It's possible to forget to tie the string.

+Other meta-frameworks are looking at safer alternatives for ensuring your server code doesn't get bundled and sent to the client.

-Once you accept an abstraction over the server-client boundary, you accept a degree of risk in forgetting those boundaries exist.
+However, once you accept an abstraction over the server-client boundary, you accept a degree of risk in forgetting those boundaries exist.

 ### Server Components passed as children to Client Components
 **This is allowed.** This is a special, interesting case.
 You *can* pass Server Components as <code>children</code> props to a Client Component, which is different from importing it.